TechAsad/langgraph-branding-agent/readme.md

+Here's your updated README for the **Branding Agent** application:

-# Market Researcher AI Application
+# Branding Agent AI Application

-This application is a Market Researcher AI that helps generate marketing strategies, campaigns, and landing pages based on the input product details.
-It guides users through various stages of market research, providing outputs at each step and allowing user interaction to refine the results.
+This application is a Branding Agent AI that helps generate branding strategies based on input product details.
+It guides users through the branding process, providing outputs such as product descriptions and branding messages tailored to the user’s needs.

 ## Features

-- Identify potential subreddits for market research.
-- Select relevant subreddits for scraping.
+- Collect product details for personalized branding.
-- Generate market research reports.
+- Generate branding strategies based on the input.
-- Develop marketing strategies.
+- Display generated branding for user review.
-- Allow user input to choose the target audience.
+- Allow user input for refining product details.
-- Create marketing campaigns.
-- Generate landing pages based on the campaign.
+- Download branding strategies as a text file.

 ## Getting Started

 ### Prerequisites

-- Python 3.11
+- Python 3.10
 - Streamlit
 - Docker (for Docker-based setup)